Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: QC Thermodynamics of CWGBHs

-Figure~\ref{EEe} presents a comprehensive density plot illustrating the behavior of the internal energy $E$ as a function of both the event horizon radius $r_h$ and the scale-dependent parameter $\gamma$, with fixed parameter values $\beta = 2$ and $k = 1$.
+Figure~\ref{EEe} presents a filled contour plot illustrating the behavior of the internal energy $E$ as a function of both the event horizon radius $r_h$ and the scale-dependent parameter $\gamma$, with fixed parameter values $\beta = 2$ and $k = 1$.
 The visualization clearly demonstrates that the energy increases monotonically with $r_h$, consistent with the thermodynamic interpretation of BH mass.
+The contour lines, which appear nearly vertical across the parameter space, indicate that $E$ depends predominantly on $r_h$ with only weak sensitivity to $\gamma$.
+The colorbar scale ranges from approximately $0$ to $55$ units.
 The contour structure reveals that $\gamma$ exerts a negligible influence on $E$ at larger horizon scales, but becomes increasingly important in the small $r_h$ regime.
 This behavior indicates that scale-dependent geometric corrections subtly modify the BH energy structure near the Planckian regime, suggesting that quantum corrections encoded in $\gamma$ become critically relevant in the small-scale limit and may significantly influence evaporation dynamics or remnant formation scenarios.

-The Helmholtz free energy, which provides crucial information about the system's equilibrium properties, is defined through the standard thermodynamic relation
+The Helmholtz free energy, which provides crucial information about the system's equilibrium properties, is defined through the standard thermodynamic relation \cite{WOS:001565141800002NPB}